Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Introduction

 \paragraph{Minimax estimation rates.} Our results are stated in terms of sample complexity, which is the terminology mostly used in the machine learning literature.
 It is also possible to state our results in terms of minimax estimation rates, which are often used in the statistics literature.
 There is a direct connection between sample complexity bounds and estimation rates, although translating between them sometimes incurs logarithmic factors.

 We recall some definitions from the minimax estimation framework (see, e.g., \cite[Chapter~2]{Tsybakov}).
 Let $\fcal$ be a class of probability distributions defined on domain $\sX$.
-The \emph{risk} of a density estimation method $\hat{f}:\sX^n \to \fcal$ for this class in total variation distance is defined as
+The \emph{risk} of a density estimation method $\hat{f}:\sX^n \to \fcal$ for this class is defined as

 where the expectation is over the i.i.d.\ samples $X_1,\dots,X_n$ from $f$, and possible randomization of the estimator.
 The \emph{minimax estimation rate} for $\fcal$ is the smallest risk over all possible estimators $\hat{f}:\sX^n \to \fcal$, i.e.,